FenixEdu/fenixedu-php-sdk/README.md

 //Login directly from the FenixEdu instance
 $fenixEdu->login();

+//Logout directly from the FenixEdu instance
+$fenixEdu->logout();

 //Login from the FenixEduServices instance
 $services->login();

-//Login directly from the FenixEdu instance
-$fenixEdu->logout();

-//Login from the FenixEduServices instance
+//Logout from the FenixEduServices instance
 $services->logout();
 ```
 Logging in or out from either instance is identical.